LizaS2022/NoteTaker/README.md

 ## Description

-this is a Note Taker App that can be used to write and save files.
+this is a Note Taker App that can be used to write and save notes.
 This application uses an EXPRESS.js back end and saves and retrieves note data from a JSON file.
 The user is presented with a landing page with a link to a note page.
 When the user enters a new note with title and text, the Save icon appears on the top of the page.
 When the note is saved, it appears on the left-hand column.
-The user has also an option to delete a note.
+The user has also an option to delete a specific note.

 ## Installation

-NODE js, EXPRESS, Heroku.
+node.js, EXPRESS, Heroku.

 ## Usage